Business Valuation in Divorce | 9 FAQs You Must Know

 Q5.
 What Common Issues Should I Expect to Encounter?

-When navigating business valuations in a divorce, you might encounter:
+When navigating a business valuation in divorce, you may encounter several common challenges, including:

 Differing Valuations

 It’s common for spouses to have different opinions on the value of a business.
-Engaging a neutral, third-party appraiser can help establish a fair market value, providing a basis for agreement.
+Engaging a neutral, third-party appraiser can help establish a fair market value that both parties can rely on, providing a clearer basis for negotiation or settlement.

 Double Dipping